 black pepper producing countries

 Black pepper is not just cultivated in India.
 Though black pepper originated in India and most of India used black pepper during ancient times, Black pepper is grown in many parts of the world today.
 Vietnam and Indonesia Produce more black pepper in the world than in India.
 Vietnam produces 3 times more black pepper than India at 163 Kilo tonnes per year as opposed to India’s production of 53 Kilo tonnes per year.

 Other countries that produce black pepper include China and Brazil

 When it comes to Profits, Black pepper could easily be one of the few crops that make a difference in farming.
 Apart from a few considerations including the right conditions, weather, and rainfall, Black pepper is one of the easiest crops to grow and profit from.
 Let’s take a short look into the profitability of Black Pepper farming.

 black pepper farming profit

 Undoubtedly, Black pepper is profitable.
-With minimal investment and moderate care, if the weather is feasible, Black pepper is one of the Most profitable crops in kerala.
-While most farmers figure out how to make 1 Lakh per acre, making 4-5 Lakhs in the same land is clearly a great profitable business.
-With intercropping , its one of the best crops to add additional revenue.
+With minimal investment and moderate care, if the weather is feasible, Black pepper is one of the most profitable crops in Kerala.
+While most farmers figure out how to make 1 Lakh per acre, making 4-5 Lakhs in the same land is a great profitable business.
+Intercropping is one of the best crops to add additional revenue.
 Ith 2000 Plants, the possibility of making an additional 3-4 Lakh rupees every year is a dream come true for most farmers.

-Average price for Black pepper (Dried) : Rs 400 Per KG
+The average price for Black pepper (Dried): is Rs 400 Per KG